Atopic Dermatitis In Children

 Manage your child's atopic dermatitis:

-- Give him fewer baths: Let your child take a bath or shower in warm (not hot) water for 20 minutes or less.
+- Let your child take baths or showers for 10 minutes or less.
 Use mild bar soap.
 Teach him how to gently pat his skin dry.
-Help him rub in skin cream within 3 minutes after his bath or shower.

-- Choose cotton clothes: Dress him in loose-fitting clothes made from 100% cotton.
+- Choose cotton clothes.
+Dress your child in loose-fitting clothes made from cotton or cotton blends.
 Avoid wool.

-- Use mild soap and detergent: Ask your primary healthcare provider which mild soaps, detergents, and shampoos are best for your child.
+- Use mild soap and detergent.
+Ask your child's PHP which mild soaps, detergents, and shampoos are best for him.
 Do not use fabric softener.

-Follow up with your child's primary healthcare provider or dermatologist as directed:
+Follow up with your child's PHP or dermatologist as directed:

 Write down your questions so you remember to ask them during your visits.